Historia Norwegiæ: Contents

-Notable

 One of Historia Norwegiæ's important features is a Latin translation of an independent version of Þjóðólfr of Hvinir's skaldic poem Ynglingatal.
 Besides that text, there is the Ynglinga saga in Snorri Sturluson's Heimskringla.
 The text also contains ethnographic details, including a description of a shamanic séance among the Sami people.
 It is the earliest preserved written source for many of its historical details.

 Dates

-Along with Ágrip af Nóregskonungasögum and the work of Theodoricus monachus, Historia Norwegiæ is considered one of the Norwegian synoptic histories, and is thought to have been written, at the earliest, sometime between 1160 and 1175AD.
-This dating, however, is under debate and 1220AD may be more accurate.
+The Historia is thought to have been written, at the earliest, sometime between 1160 and 1175.
+This dating, however, is under debate and 1220 may be more accurate.
+The text refers to both a volcanic eruption and an earthquake in 1211 as contemporary events, and Orkney is stated to be under Norwegian rule.
 The text may have been composed somewhere in eastern Norway.

 The manuscript was published by Peter Andreas Munch in 1850 as Symbolæ ad Historiam Antiquiorem Rerum Norwegicarum.
 The standard edition was that of Storm (1880) for many years, and the first English translation was done by Kunin and Phelpstead (2001).
 A new critical edition and translation appeared in 2003.